logaretm/vee-validate/packages/docs/content/tutorials/dynamic-form-generator.md

 ## Conclusion

 In this guide you learned how to use the dynamic rendering capabilities of Vue.js combined with the flexible nature of the vee-validate components.
-You created a form that renders fields and validates them based on a JSON schema which.
+You created a form that renders fields and validates them based on a JSON schema.

 While the finished product is far from being complete, you can add features as needed to your form generator.